DRUG EDUCATION PORTAL

 Use these to navigate to the area you're interested in!

-In this interactive, graphic novel, viewers will follow several young middle and high school students as they navigate the impact of alcohol use among their friends and family.
-In this engaging story, you will follow these young people’s text messages, social media posts and high school experiences as you learn more about the potential consequences of alcohol abuse.
-Use the viewing guide to help guide reflection and conversation about the topics addressed in this graphic novel.
+First, learn the science behind the drug, alcohol by walking through our interactive module.
+After you're done, you can follow several young middle and high school students as they navigate the impact of alcohol use among their friends and family.
+This engaging experience uses a graphic novel format where viewers will see text messages, social media posts and high school experiences to learn more about the potential consequences of alcohol abuse.
+Make sure you use the viewing guide to help guide reflection and conversation about the topics addressed in this graphic novel.

 Based on a true story, follow Alex through his journey from use to abuse to addiction.